shoelace-style/webawesome/docs/docs/components/code-demo.md

 - [ ] Provide a way to link to the resources to be included
 - [ ] Provide a way to render to an iframe
 - [ ] Provide a way to zoom out (hardcoded)
+- [ ] Provide a way to open in a new tab

 ### Low priority